Home ยป home improvement ยป 11 Steps To Prepare A Room For Painting

 thermostat to be removed an hole patched

 We also had a thermostat on the wall for a heating system installed when the house was built.
-Anyone ever here of radiant heat from the ceiling?
+Has anyone ever heard of radiant heat from the ceiling?
 I would hate to see what those electric bills looked like.
-We never used the heat and it has been disconnected for a long time.
+We never used the heat, and it has been disconnected for a long time.

 10 Steps To Prep A Room For Painting